Monitoring Cloud Applications: Best Practices and Tools

 Q2: Is monitoring the same as logging?

-Q4: Can I build my own monitoring stack?
+Q4: Can I build my own monitoring solution?